201 KAR 38:060. Code of ethics.

 (d) Represent facts truthfully to clients, third-party payers, and supervisees regarding services rendered.

 Section 6.
 Advertising.
-(1) A fee-based pastoral counselor shall:
+(1) A licensed pastoral counselor shall:

 (a) Accurately represent his education, training, and experience relevant to his practice of pastoral counseling; and